dahoum/Nursery/Meeting/README.md

 # Meeting

+## Important

+The most important part of a meeting is the preparation.

 ## Jour Fixe

 Why jours fixes are better than ad hoc meetings, explained by Antoine de Saint-Exupéry in The Little Prince.